faenrandir/a_careful_examination/content/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 1. Those who disagree with orthodox doctrine [are considered either ignorant or proud](https://www.churchofjesuschrist.org/manual/teaching-seminary-preservice-readings-religion-370-471-and-475/false-teachings?lang=eng).
 1. When the prophet speaks, the debate is over: "Now, as he speaks to us … it is as if the Lord Jesus Christ himself were addressing us … Personal opinions vary.
 Eternal principles never do.
 When the prophet speaks … the debate is over." ([Aaronic Priesthood Manual 1](https://www.churchofjesuschrist.org/bc/content/shared/content/english/pdf/language-materials/34820_eng.pdf?lang=eng))
 1. Those who "sin against the Holy Ghost" may be [wiped from existence](https://www.fairmormon.org/answers/Plan_of_salvation/Sons_of_Perdition/Eventual_fate) as a Son of Perdition.
 This is typically downplayed, but the possibility may act to discourage those who have had the strongest spiritual confirmations from considering alternative models of LDS truth-claims.
-1. As {{ link(text="taught in recent manuals and official Church material", path="/how-those-who-leave-are-viewed/") }}, those who leave the LDS Church become servants of Satan, become darkened and will be burned, will feel guilt and bitterness, left because they transgressed, will experience darkness and unhappiness, become darkened in their minds, are deceived because of their pride, and are deceived by the false teachings of the world.
+1. As [taught in recent manuals and official Church material](/how-those-who-leave-are-viewed/), those who leave the LDS Church become servants of Satan, become darkened and will be burned, will feel guilt and bitterness, left because they transgressed, will experience darkness and unhappiness, become darkened in their minds, are deceived because of their pride, and are deceived by the false teachings of the world.
-1. Members are taught to "shun" and "flee" from those who openly disagree with accepted Church doctrine (see {{ link(text="The Shunning Key", path="/the-shunning-key/") }}).
+1. Members are taught to "shun" and "flee" from those who openly disagree with accepted Church doctrine (see [The Shunning Key](/the-shunning-key/)).
 Not only does this counsel help members to avoid ideas or data that might contradict the LDS worldview (listed earlier), it also serves to stigmatize dissenters.

 #### Tragic, disastrous consequences for not following